jeandavidgrattepanche/Amplicon_MiSeq_pipeline/README.md

 # Amplicon_MiSeq_pipline
 This repository contains scripts and database to analyse MiSeq data for Amplicon generate with SAR primers.
-This can be edited by building the database folder (see SSU_database_building repository) and replacing the database in the script 2 MiSeq_pipeline_SAR_SWARM_part2.py
+This can be edited by building the database folder (see SSU_database_building repository) and replacing the database in the script MiSeq_pipeline_SAR_SWARM_part2.py.
+Do not forget to update PEAR parameter in MiSeq_pipeline_SAR_SWARM_part1.py (see here for parameters https://sco.h-its.org/exelixis/web/software/pear/doc.html)

 # Pipeline Guide